mrmrwinter/asmapp/README.md

 # Karyinon: Longread Karyon

-Karyon is a package that assesses the ploidy of a library, readas or contigs.
+Karyon is a package that assesses the ploidy of a library, reads or contigs.

 Github repo: